MOSIC: Model-Agnostic Optimal Subgroup Identification with Multi-Constraint for Improved Reliability: Introduction

 \section{Introduction}

-In precision medicine, a fundamental challenge in observational studies is identifying patient subgroups that benefit most from specific treatments, where heterogeneous effects must be estimated from non-randomized data ~\cite{kosorok2019precision, kravitz2004evidence}.
-Most existing methods adopt a two-step paradigm: they first estimate CATEs using machine learning methods \cite{athey2016recursive,shalit2017estimating,shi2019adapting}, then deriving subgroups through either thresholding \cite{vanderweele2019selecting,lipkovich2024modern} or simplified rule-based models \cite{cai2022capital}.
+In precision medicine, a fundamental challenge is identifying patient subgroups that benefit most from specific treatments, where heterogeneous effects must be estimated from observational data \citep{kosorok2019precision, kravitz2004evidence}.
+Most existing methods adopt a two-step paradigm: they first estimate CATEs using machine learning methods, then derive subgroups through either thresholding or simplified rule-based models (see Section~\ref{sec:lit}).

-However, this two-stage approach falls short when applied to real-world settings, where subgroup identification must account for diverse and interacting constraints.
-Clinical deployment often requires satisfying statistical conditions like minimum subgroup size and overlap \cite{vanderweele2019selecting, crump2009dealing}, as well as operational and ethical considerations such as budget limits, safety thresholds, and fairness criteria.
+However, this two-stage approach falls short in real-world settings, where optimal subgroup identification must account for diverse, interacting constraints.
+Clinical deployment often requires satisfying statistical conditions like minimum subgroup size and overlap \citep{vanderweele2019selecting, crump2009dealing}, as well as operational and ethical considerations such as budget, safety, and fairness.
 Existing methods typically treat these constraints as post-hoc filters rather than integrating them into the optimization process.
 As a result, they \emph{struggle to jointly satisfy multiple constraints}, leading to instability and poor performance.
 These challenges highlight a deeper disconnect between the continuous nature of CATE estimates and the discrete, constraint-driven structure of clinically actionable subgroup identification.
 This motivates the need for new frameworks that can incorporate and optimize over multiple real-world constraints in a unified and principled way.
-We propose MOSIC (Model-agnostic Optimal Subgroup Identification with multi-Constraints), a \emph{novel optimization framework} that identifies subgroups with maximal CATE while satisfying group size and overlap constraints—with flexibility to incorporate additional constraints.
-Our approach addresses the key challenge of nonconvex/nonconcave optimization, and our contributions are threefold: \begin{itemize} \item \textbf{Problem Reformulation for Stable Solutions}: We develop a stable optimization procedure that: (1) formulates the task as a constrained problem (Section~\ref{subsec:framework}), (2) absorbs constraints into the objective via a reformulation (Section~\ref{subsec:relax_formulation}), and (3) solves it using a gradient descent-ascent (Section~\ref{subsec:minmax_formulation}).
-To improve stability, we modify the objective (Section~\ref{subsec:modified_minmax}) and establish that the resulting solution is locally optimal and feasible.